i-MSCP/plugins/incubator/PhpSwitcher/README.md

 - Any patch that fix a bug, a security issue or an FTBFS issue

-The majority of the applied patches were pulled from the Debian php5 source package and adjusted when needed, while some other were created to resolve FTBFS issues ( mostly for php5.2 ).
+The majority of the applied patches were pulled from the Debian php5 source package and adjusted when needed, while some other were created to resolve FTBFS issues.
 Patch which were not pulled from Debian php5 sources package are prefixed with the **nxw_** prefix.

 To resume here, a PHP version that is compiled and installed using the PHP compiler is more secure and more appropriate for use on Debian systems than a versions which is compiled manually.